the Road with Cormac McCarthy

-Before dawn, blocked by a tree in front of us and a land slide
+Just before dawn, blocked by a tree in front of us and a land slide

 behind, we gave up.
-There seemed little point trying to carry on.
+There seemed little point trying to carry on and

-– a mile or so to a small diner and shared a survivor’s
+a mile or so, to a small diner and shared a survivor’s breakfast

 it to Logan airport.
 Cormac headed to Texas and I to London.

-I reached London and worked my way through his books and watched
+The next few months, I worked my way through his books and watched

 by Tony Miller